 A lawyer must respond to a Section 371 Notice issued by the OLSC seeking information relevant to a complaint.
 Failure to respond within a reasonable time can escalate into a complaint initiated by the LSC regarding the Section 371 breach and obstructing/misleading an investigation.
 This can be unnecessarily expensive and time consuming for all parties.

-Allegations of unsatisfactory professional conduct or professional misconduct are investigated by the LSC or referred to the Law Society of New South Wales or the New South Wales Bar Association.
+Allegations of unsatisfactory professional conduct or professional misconduct are investigated by the LSC or referred to the Councils of the Law Society of New South Wales or the New South Wales Bar Association.
 If the allegations are substantiated, the lawyer can be subject to disciplinary action.

 A lawyer whose conduct has been referred to the NSW Civil and Administrative Tribunal (NCAT) - Occupational Division should seek assistance in presenting their case and in improving their performance.
 One appropriate source of assistance for solicitors is the Law Society of New South Wales Professional Conduct Advisory Panel (formerly Senior Solicitors Scheme).